 The notion of craft and premium quality food and drink did not arise from the ether.
 In this post I attempt to trace its roots in recent history.

 With the end of post-war rationing in Britain, a range of super-premium restaurants with a focus on local provenance opened in the North West of England.
-Beginning with Sharrow Bay in 1960, they catered to a very small segment of the population, and furthermore, the occasional visit to a high quality restaurant did not equate to a national lifestyle change.
-But the growth did indicate a desire for authentic, quality food.
+Beginning with Sharrow Bay in 1960, they catered to a very small segment of the population, but their growth indicated a desire for authentic, quality food.

-In the 1970s, the British public were enamoured with the wave of new packaged and processed products: Watney’s Red Barrel ale, yoghurt, frozen food etc. They were expensive, but people were prepared to pay a premium for it because it was new, and perceived as “better” (it had technology and science behind it after all!)
+In the 1970s the British public were enamoured with the wave of packaged and processed products: Watney’s Red Barrel ale, yoghurt, frozen food etc. They were expensive, but people were prepared to pay a premium for it because it was new, and perceived as “better”.

 Another interesting example is Jack Daniel’s whisky.
 With a monochrome label and adverts, the product was able to successfully foster a small scale image, “craft” image.
 This consumer “backlash”, as it were, stems from a new-found consumer cynicism.
 The consumer knows that most products they buy in their supermarket are owned by multi-national conglomerates.
 Many people do not like giving their money to perceived faceless corporate entities.
 Any product that seems to defeat or circumnavigate this system, and treat the consumer like an adult, seems to be on to a winner.
 People will pay far more than net worth for a perceived craft product because it makes them feel good for two reasons: supporting local or craft production, and avoiding the multinationals.
 I don’t think this applies to the whole population, but I think it applies to a good number.